 The Mets have finished either 1st or 2nd in the NL East every since 2014, winning in ’15.

-Some days the universe works against you.
-It laughs at the person realizing they studied the wrong chapters for an exam or at the person getting in the wrong metro car on their commute to work.
-Some days, the culmination of events is just so perverse that it laughs at you as the person who spilled their drink on you at the game recounts every life event that led them there — the same guy who spent the first five innings explaining why the Matt Williams joke he heard you tell is wrong.
+Some days the universe works to wreak havoc.
+It laughs at the person realizing they studied the wrong chapters for an exam or at the person getting in the wrong metro car when they were already late.
+Some days, the culmination of events is just so perverse that it laughs you recount every life event that led the victim to their moment of reckoning.

 Every Nats fan knows June 8, 2010.
 The immortal Charlie Slowes bellowed the now-famous line: “Remember where you are, so you remember where you were!”
 It was voted one of the Five Greatest Moments in Nationals history.
 The “Natinals” were a laughing stock after the incredible 50-31 run in the first half of 2005, compiling a 362 -529, a paltry .406 winning percentage since.
 Stephen Strasburg’s debut was the first tangible fruit of “The Plan.”
 His debut filled Nationals Park with a playoff-like atmosphere, and he did not disappoint.